7 mistakes brands make when commissioning video content (and how to avoid them)

 Many people, particularly those who are out and about and viewing on mobile devices, watch videos with the sound off.
 Make a version of your video with subtitles that can be viewed in this way, or for showing in the background at industry events etc where it might be difficult for viewers to hear the audio.

-8. Get behind the scenes footage during the video shoot.
+8. Get behind-the-scenes footage during the video shoot.

 Show some depth and character to your brand by getting behind the scenes footage of your video shoot (the set, the crew working, hair and make-up) – little teaser clips can drum up interest before your main video launch.